Blu3wolf/BMS-Docs/Acronyms.md

 FLCP | Flight Control Panel |
 FLIR | Forward Looking IR |
 FLOT | Forward Line of Own Troops |
+FMS | Fuel Measurment System|
 FOS | Fuel Onboard at Station | Pilot fuel check
-FOV | Field Of View | Refers to what is visible, or how much is visible - how wide you can see FR | Forward Right reservoir | Fuel needle.
+FOV | Field Of View | Refers to what is visible, or how much is visible - how wide you can see FOV | Field Of View |
+FPM | Flight Path Marker | A HUD symbol that is positioned on the aircraft velocity vector FPS | Frames Per Second |
+FR | Forward Right reservoir | Fuel needle.
 Frag | Fragmentation | Type of weapon effect
-FOV | Field Of View |
-FPM | Flight Path Marker | A HUD symbol that is positioned on the aircraft velocity vector FPS | Frames Per Second |
 FS | Fighter Squadron |
 FSCL | Fire Support Coordination Line |
 FT | Feet | Measurement.